 So how will you spend it this year?
 Dressing up in costume?
 Trick or treating with the kids?
 Pumpkin carving?
-Puttin’ on the Ritz at Young Frankenstein?
 Or maybe a Spooky driving tour through Palm Beach County?
 Decorating your home to try and scare the little beasties away?
-Perhaps curling up inside your house, with your doors and windows locked, reading a good book?
+Perhaps curling up inside your house, with your doors and windows locked, trembling with fear, and drinking the night away?

 Let’s see what is in store for you!

 Storytime for Grownups: Books to Keep You Up at Night – With Halloween less than 90 days away, our thoughts here at Palm Beach Happening have turned to haunted houses, scary movies, and all the things that go bump in the night.
 That being said, we figured that this month’s book list should focus more on the spooky side of life.

 Story Time for Grownups: Pick a classic Halloween Tale – Fun stories of hauntings, witches and black magic are relatively new in the literary world, mainly because up until about 100 years ago people believed these things existed and they were genuinely afraid of them.
 But, when Edgar Allen Poe’s tales of the macabre hit the scene it signaled a new age when it was okay to be scared for entertainment.

 Story Time for Grownups: Halfway to Halloween– I love horror films.
 L-O-V-E. Can’t get enough of them.
 What I love even more is watching them for free.
 With your Palm Beach County Library System card, you can access all of the horror films listed herein for free through hoopla digital media service on our website, www.pbclibrary.org.